wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">**PPS**</td>
 <td markdown="span">Points per Seconds.
-Telemetry data points per second ingested by the Wavefront Service.
+Telemetry data points per second ingested by the Wavefront service.
 All customers are billed based on their PPS.
 We support dashboards and tools to <a href="https://docs.wavefront.com/wavefront_usage_info.html">Find Actionable Usage Information</a>  </td>
 </tr>
 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Proxy**](proxies.html)</td>
 <td markdown="span">A Wavefront proxy ingests metrics and forwards them to the Wavefront service in a secure, fast, and reliable manner.
-Using a Wavefront proxy has several benefits, but you can also send data to Wavefront using direct ingestion. </td>
+Using a Wavefront proxy has several benefits, but you can also send data to the Wavefront service using direct ingestion. </td>
 </tr>
 <tr>
 <td><strong><big>Q</big></strong></td>